wptrainingteam/choosing-and-installing-plugins/README.md

 In this hour-long session, we will walk through the two basic plugins that come with WordPress, Akismet and Hello Dolly.
 We'll also cover how to find and install a new plugin through the dashboard, how to evaluate a new plugin for use on your site, how to provide feedback, and how to get help with a plugin through the WordPress.org support forums.

-### What is a Plugin and What Can They Do?
+### What are plugins and what can they do?

 ![plugin-directory](/images/plugin-directory.png)

-[Plugins](http://codex.wordpress.org/Plugins) are ways to extend and add to the functionality that already exists in WordPress.
-The core of WordPress is designed to be lean and lightweight, to maximize flexibility and minimize code bloat.
+[Plugins](https://wordpress.org/support/article/plugins/) provide a way to extend and add to the functionality that already exists in WordPress..
+The core of WordPress is designed to be lean and lightweight, to maximize flexibility and to minimize code bloat.
 Plugins offer custom functions and features so that each user can tailor their site to their specific needs.

 > ![](https://raw.githubusercontent.com/wptrainingteam/contributor-resources/master/images/icon-idea.png) What is the difference between a theme and a plugin?
 It is common to find cross-over between features found in themes and plugins.
 However, best practices are:
 > *   a theme controls the presentation of content; whereas